 Does anyone else remember their mom saying “there’s real rum in there, only have one!”?
 Lol!

 Traditional cocoa rum balls are a blend of chocolate and rum flavors.
 I think the best rum balls are made with vanilla wafers and sweetened condensed milk, and bonus, they’re also the easiest!
 There’s no chocolate to melt, and the food processor will do all the work.
-And if you don’t have a food processor, you do it the old-fashioned way; add the cookies to a zip-top bag and get out your rolling pin!
+And if you don’t have a food processor, you can do it the old-fashioned way; add the cookies to a zip-top bag and get out your rolling pin!

 This is a six-ingredient recipe made entirely of pantry staples, and two of those six ingredients are optional.
 It only takes 20 minutes to whip up, and these bite-sized goodies stay fresh for quite a while stashed in the fridge.

 These are perfect for a holiday party or Christmas cookie tray.
-Make a batch and I think they’ll be a new favorite at your house!
+Make a batch and I think they’ll be a favorite at your house!

 Why You’ll Love This Recipe